 Manna Food Project (Manna), a 501(c) (3) non-profit organization, helps feed the hungry in Antrim, Charlevoix, and Emmet Counties.
-Over 250 committed volunteers, partnering with a staff of eight, work together to achieve our mission.
+Over 250 committed volunteers, partnering with a staff of seven, work together to achieve our mission.
 Manna is a partner organization of the national Feeding America Food Bank Network.
 Manna operates a food bank (distribution center), a food rescue program, a weekly food pantry, and the “Food 4 Kids” backpack program.

 Manna also partners with community agencies and local businesses to host cooking classes, community dinners, and other events highlighting the importance of healthy, fresh food.